Casual Gamers

 Pain Points

-- Fragmentation: don't know where to find events or professional opportunities
+- Don't know where to find events or pathways to go pro

 The Challenge

-Pro-players juggled multiple platforms and Discord servers just to compete.
-Casual players had no clear path to turn professional — and no way to get noticed by teams looking for them.
+Pro players juggled multiple platforms and Discord servers just to compete.
+There was no clear path for casual players to turn pro — and no way to get noticed by teams hiring.

 The Solution